Cincinnati-Design-LAB/architour/src/content/buildings/mainstrasse-village.md

 address: |-
   6th St. & Main St.
   Covington KY
-significance: >-
-  Originally settled by German and Irish immigrants before the Civil War, the community declined in the mid-Twentieth Century only to be revived later in the same century.
-Today, it is a vibrant community with shops and restaurants serving a young professional population.
-Many of the homes were built between the 1840s and 1870s.
 historic_status: >-
   The West Side - Main Strasse Historic District was added to the NRHP on November 10, 1983.
 It is roughly bounded by the Chesapeake & Ohio railroad